keenhenry/keenhenry.github.io/_posts/2025-08-18-network-foundation-knowledge.md

   bridging.
 Bridges merge two L2 segments into one bigger L2 segment.
 VLANs split a single L2 segment into multiple non-intersecting L2 segments (and broadcast domains).
 The way this is implemented is by adding/tagging Ethernet frames with VIDs (Virtual IDs; these are some extra bytes in the Ethernet frames).
 Each VID forms a separate broadcast domain.
   VLANs can keep network applications separate despite being connected to the same physical (or virtual) network.
+VLANs are data link layer (OSI layer 2) constructs.

 L3 Segment
 : same as IP subnetwork (e.g. 192.168.0/24 or 172.18.0.0/16).